Andy-W-Visser/TTMCarbon/README.md

 Within the code, the TMM is imported as load('CTL.mat')

 PassageTimes : calculates the first and las passage time from and to the sea floor.
+PassageTimes1000 : calculates the first and las passage time from and to a depth of 1000 m.